doublesymmetry/lynx/README.md

 # lynx

-Set up Kotlin Multiplatform app by running one command 🚀
+Set up a Kotlin Multiplatform app by running one command 🚀

 ## What is lynx? 🤷‍♀️